cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Get the faucet address

 As an exercise you want Alice to send some tokens back to the faucet, so you will need its address.
-You can request this from the faucet bot, but it is also possible to get it using the transaction hash.
+You can request this from the faucet bot, but it is also possible to get it using the transaction hash in `experiment.ts`.

-First you need to get the transaction:
+First you need to get the transaction.
+Make sure you replace the hash with the one you received from the faucet bot.

 ```typescript
 const faucetTx: IndexedTx = (await client.getTx(